joolstorrentecalo/gitlab-foss/doc/user/project/issues/create_issues.md

 ## From another issue or incident

+> - New issue becoming linked to the issue of origin [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/68226) in GitLab 14.3.
+> - **Relate to** checkbox [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/198494) in GitLab 14.9.

 You can create a new issue from an existing one.
 The two issues can then be marked as related.

 Prerequisites: